 Many people say that once you get used to sunny weather, you can never go back.
 It may not always be the case, but the warmth certainly has a pull on us.
 That said, not all the warmer states are the same.

-At first glance, California and Texas may seem a bit similar to you.
+At first glance, California and Texas may seem a bit similar.
 Both get hot, both have deserts.
 Dig a little deeper though, and the differences start piling up.
 From culture to geography, from foods to climate, both states have something unique for you to experience.
 So much so that moving from one state to the other may shock you beyond what you may have expected.

 Today we will take a look at the lesser-known things about California and Texas.
 We are going to see what makes each of them so fascinating, and why you may consider moving from the former to the latter.
 Buckle up!